...

 • If a chord is displayed then users can label the keybed with a scale alongside highlighted keys which helps identify potential melodic opportunites.
 Select a root note from 'label scale with chord select box' and then select from the scale options.

-• Remember to turn the labelling feature off if only wanting to view scales.
+• Remember to turn the labelling feature off if only wanting to view scales (as in the previous example).

 Close Voicing - Root Inversion